rust-lang/rust/doc/tutorial-borrowed-ptr.md

 ~~~

 But now the compiler will report an error again.
 The reason is that it
-only considers one function at a time (like most type checkers), and
+only considers one function at a time (like most typecheckers), and
-so it does not know that `add_one()` only takes pure actions.
+so it does not know that `add_one()` consists of pure code.
 We can
 help the compiler by labeling `add_one()` as pure:

 ~~~